andromeikhaeil/devops-demo/README.md

 # devops-demo
-# devops-demo
-# Project Name

-This repository contains the code for [Project Name], including a Dockerfile and GitHub Actions workflow for CI/CD.
+This repository contains the code for devops-demo, including a Dockerfile and GitHub Actions workflow for CI/CD.

 ## Getting Started